pssamot/Avante/README.md

 # Avante

-Designed API to run in raspberry PI and comunicate with frontend application.
+Designed API to run in raspberry PI and comunicate with frontend application FootMarket.

 Features: